jotafeldmann/netflix-subtitle-shorcut/README.md

 I want to practice my English by watching Netflix shows, so I want a shortcut to show and hide the subtitles.

 ## How to use

+### Option 1: Using console for Google Chrome/Mozilla Firefox/
 - Open the Netflix show
 - Turn on the subtitles
 - Open the Chrome console
-- Paste the code inside main.js on the console and press <ENTER>
+- Copy the code inside [main.js](./main.js), paste insde the console and press ENTER

 ## Default configuration
 Shortcut key = 'c'